Piplupful/pips-ckad-k8s-training-materials/README.md

 # CKAD k8s Training Materials
 Course taught by Damian Igbe, PhD.
 Hosted by Vinsys.
 Taken from March 10 2025 - March 14 2025.

+## Highlights
+- `kubectl create deploy name --image=imageName --dry-run=client -o yaml > whateverName.yaml`
+    - Create YAML off an image, use this as a template if starting from scratch.